 - And the third fate: if you leave Carver behind at the end of Act I, he will join the templars.

-Even though Carver had been a massive jerk, I was horrified when he died in the Deep Roads and on my next playthrough I took Anders along to save him.
+Even though Carver had been a massive jerk, I was horrified when he died in the Deep Roads on my first playthrough, and on my next playthrough, I took Anders along to save him.

 Carver is actually pretty happy as a Grey Warden, too.
 What he wants most in life is to be a hero and to find his own way, live his own life.
 The entire reason he resents Hawke is that he is stuck taking care of their life, while they get to play hero and be praised by everyone.